AnalyticAce/MyResumo/README.md

 ## Contribution Guidelines

-We welcome contributions to Open Kitchen!
+We welcome contributions to MyResumo!
 If you'd like to contribute, please follow these guidelines:

-1. **Fork the Repository**: Start by forking the OpenCuisine repository on GitHub.
+1. **Fork the Repository**: Start by forking the MyResumo repository on GitHub.

 2. **Clone the Forked Repository**: Clone your forked repository to your local machine using `git clone`.